-Preventing Sexual Assault on Campus
+Preventing Sexual Misconduct on Campus

-Mandatory Completion of Sexual Assault Awareness Course
+Mandatory Completion of Sexual Assault Prevention Online Course for Students

-All first-year undergraduate and graduate students are required to complete a sexual assault awareness training in the first few months of their first semester.
-This training addresses the critical issues of sexual assault, relationship violence, stalking and sexual harassment.
-First-year undergraduates are also required to complete another online program that aims to reduce underage drinking and at-risk drinking behavior.
+All first-year and transfer undergraduate and graduate students are required to complete a sexual assault prevention online training in the first few months of their first semester.
+This training addresses sexual assault, relationship violence, stalking, and sexual harassment along with information about bystander intervention strategies and support and reporting resources.
+First-year undergraduates are also encouraged to complete an online program that aims to reduce underage drinking and at-risk drinking behavior.

 Upstanding Bystander Intervention Training

-USU implemented a campus-wide bystander intervention training program across campus designed to empower students to step in and help other members of the campus community.
-This program, “Upstanding: Stepping Up to Prevent Violence in Utah,” targets student leaders, student-athletes, those living in on-campus housing, Residence Life staff, members of Greek life organizations and members of sexual minorities.
-USU is piloting this training for the Utah Department of Health, which created it through its Violence and Injury Prevention Program.
+In fall 2017, USU implemented a bystander intervention training program at the Logan campus that is designed to empower students to step in and help other members of the campus community.
+The Upstanding: Stepping Up to Prevent Violence in Utah program targets student leaders, student-athletes, those living in on-campus housing, Residence Life staff, and members of fraternities and sororities.
+The Upstanding program was created by the Utah Department of Health’s Violence and Injury Prevention Program.

-Learn more about Upstanding
+Learn more about the Upstanding program.

-Education About Sexual Consent
+Education About Sexual Consent and Healthy Relationships

 USU educates the campus community about sexual consent and healthy relationships through trainings, digital marketing, and poster campaigns.
 All 2,000-plus first-year students taking the freshman orientation class, Connections, receive education about consent along with an introduction to the Upstanding bystander intervention program.